Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

-They can work across a number of areas or specialise in one or two including:
+You can work across several areas, or specialise in one or two, including:

 - property management.